RyanQueirozS/saciGL/docs/CONVENTIONS.md

 Header files must:

+- A simple documentation describing what the file acomplishes
 - Every Declaration must contain a simple documentation.

 Source files must:

-- Document the `global local` code.
+- Document the `global` code, example: static functions, variables, functions etc.
 - Use little documentation overall, naming and context should be enough.